 - About your appointment

 What services are provided at Student Health Services?

-- UND, aviation (FAA), transportation (DOT), U.S. Navy Officer Physicals, and other Physical Exams
+- Physicals include: Federal Aviation Administration (FAA), U.S. Navy Officer Physicals, and Sports Physicals

 - Women's Health Care